Mariana Mazzucato: Economic advisory

 As well as national governments, Mazzucato has also served as an economic advisor to international institutions, including the World Economic Forum, the European Commission, the World Health Organization, the OECD, and the United Nations Department of Economic and Social Affairs.
 From 2017 to 2021, Mazzucato sat on the United Nations Sustainable Development Solutions Network Leadership Council.
 She was a member of the European Commission's Task Force on Public Sector Innovation and their expert group on Innovation for Growth (RISE).
-From 2018-2019, she was Special Advisor to the European Commission's Commissioner for Research, Science and Innovation, Carlos Moedas.
+From 2018 to 2019, she was Special Advisor to the European Commission's Commissioner for Research, Science and Innovation, Carlos Moedas.

 In 2020, Tedros Adhanom Ghebreyesus, the Director-General of the World Health Organization, appointed Mazzucato as Chair of the World Health Organization's Council on the Economics of Health for All.
-From 2022 to 2023, she served on the European Space Agency’s High-Level Advisory Group on Human and Robotic Space Exploration for Europe.
-Between 2022 and 2024 she co-chaired the OECD’s Global Commission on the Economics of Water with Johan Rockström, Ngozi Okonjo-Iweala and Tharman Shanmugaratnam.
+From 2022 to 2023, she served on the European Space Agency's High-Level Advisory Group on Human and Robotic Space Exploration for Europe.
+Between 2022 and 2024 she co-chaired the OECD's Global Commission on the Economics of Water with Johan Rockström, Ngozi Okonjo-Iweala and Tharman Shanmugaratnam.
 In 2024, Brazilian president Lula Da Silva appointed her co-chair of the Group of Experts on the G20 Taskforce on a Global Mobilization against Climate Change with Vera Songwe.
-Mazzucato also served on the United Nation's High-Level Advisory Board on Economic and Social Affairs, the OECD High-Level Advisory Panel on Climate and Economic, the United Nation's Sustainable Development Solutions Network Leadership Council, the United Nation's Committee for Development Policy and the Commission for Universal Health convened by Chatham House.
+Mazzucato also served on the United Nations' High-Level Advisory Board on Economic and Social Affairs, the OECD High-Level Advisory Panel on Climate and Economic, the United Nations' Sustainable Development Solutions Network Leadership Council, the United Nations' Committee for Development Policy and the Commission for Universal Health convened by Chatham House.